RCN-ECS/GenomicsWorkshop/README.md

 ### Morning Day 4: Presentations: Connecting genotype to phenotype with transgenics

 To date, only a few marine species have well developed tools for genetic manipulation.
 In this session, we invite presentations on the successes and roadblocks in starting a transgenic project in aquatic (marine and non-marine) systems.
-Abstracts that have made sufficient progress on a transgenic progress to share results will be given the highest score.
+Abstracts that have made sufficient progress on a transgenic project to share results will be given the highest score.

 ### Afternoon Day 4: Time for breakout groups, collaborations, etc.